 - c.
 Water runoff (including stormwater): - 1) Describe the source of runoff (including storm water) and method of collection and disposal.
 Include quantities, if known.
-Describe where water will flow, and if it will flow into other water. - Stormwater runoff flows from the site will be similar to pre-developed conditions.
+Describe where water will flow, and if it will flow into other water.

+Stormwater runoff flows from the site will be similar to pre-developed conditions.
 The majority of the stormwater runoff will sheet flow to the pre-developed historic low point of the site.
-The grass areas and the parking area will be collected by storm inlets and then directed by storm sewer piping to a bioretention facility located on the site which will mitigate the impacts of the construction by providing treatment. - 2) Could waste materials enter ground or surface waters?
+The grass areas and the parking area will be collected by storm inlets and then directed by storm piping to a treatment and detention facility located on the site.

+2) Could waste materials enter ground or surface waters?
 If so, please describe.